Minimax Adaptive Estimation for Finite Sets of Linear Systems: APPENDIX --- SUPPORTING LEMMATA

 \section{APPENDIX --- SUPPORTING LEMMATA}

 \begin{lemma} The cost function under the dynamics \eqref{eq:dynamics}, is of the form

-where $P_{t,i},\ K_{t,i}$ and $c_{t,i}$ are generated as
+where $P_{t,i}$ and $c_{t,i}$ are generated as

 \end{lemma} \begin{proof} The proof builds on forward dynamic programming~\cite{Cox64}, and is similar to one given in~\cite{Goodwin05} but differ in the assumption that $F_i$ is not invertible.
 Further, the constant terms $c_{t,i}$ are explicitly computed.
-The cost function $V_N$ can be computed recursively
+The cost function $V_N$\footnote{We relax the index $i$ in this proof} can be computed recursively

 With a slight abuse of notation, we assume a solution of the form $V_t(x) = |x - \breve{x}_t|_{P_t^{-1}} + c_t$ and solve for the minimum

 Assume at this stage $S_t := F^\top Q^{-1}F + H^\top R^{-1}H + P_t^{-1} \succ 0$, then the minimizing $\xi^\star$ is a stationary point